Read the Latest

 Boys and Girls: Newborn through 180 days

 Participants will have a series of visits for physical examinations that will include collection of blood samples, as would normally be done through routine clinic visits for patients with cholestasis.
-Visits generally are scheduled at 1, 2, 3 and 6 months following diagnosis and at 12, 18 and 24 months of age, and then annually until age 20.
+Visits generally are scheduled at 1, 2, 3 and 6 months following diagnosis and at 12, 18 and 24 months of age, and then annually.
 Information regarding the patient’s medical history and health care provider visits, prescribed medications, and diet will be obtained at each visit through personal interview.
 To help researchers track the natural progression of participants' condition, they will be followed through the age of 20 or until liver transplantation.
 Children without biliary atresia will be followed until complete recovery, off all therapy, or 12 months of age, whichever is later.

 Duration: Up to 20 years